mmallicoat/marshallmallicoat.com/content/john-henry.rst

 blood doping—cranking on the commute, then drinking themselves to sleep at night.
 How can you keep up without joining in?

-John Henry was able to beat the steel-driving machine thru sheer effort.
+John Henry was able to beat the steel-driving machine through sheer effort.
 But afterward, his heart gave out and he soon died.
 The "Ballad of John Henry" says “That old hammer killed John Henry / but that old hammer won't kill me”.
 I'm saying, that old hammer won't kill me.